arnocs/macOS-transition/README.md

 # macOS transition
-AutoHotkey (AHK) Script for using a Apple keyboard with numpad (metalic) on a windows 7 machine.
+AutoHotkey (AHK) Script for using a Apple keyboard with numpad (metalic) on a windows 7 machine.<br>
 The focus is on using it like a mac.

 ## Install